Secondary Special Educational Needs and Disabilities (SEND)

 In Hackney’s current context of rising SEND demands, supporting school staff with Adaptive Teaching strategies is crucial.
 Amid school closures in London, we are increasingly seeing children with complex needs transition to unfamiliar settings, underscoring the need for adaptive expertise across all levels of your school community.
 Creating a supportive and responsive learning environment helps students build confidence, resilience, and a positive self-concept, while also fostering a more equitable learning experience for all.

-Building on from the work from our previous adaptive teaching cohort, this new programme will target both leadership and pedagogy to ensure a more sustainable long term impact on learners, namely through curriculum development.
+Building on the work from our previous adaptive teaching cohort and adapted to Hackney schools, this new programme will target both leadership and pedagogy to ensure a more sustainable long-term impact on learners, namely through curriculum development.

 Much of the material will continue to prioritise evidence-based learning, alongside exploring models and techniques for their efficient implementation, whether through school-wide initiatives or classroom-centred methods.
 A deeper exploration of adaptive expertise will permeate all stages of the programme.
 This would encompass aspects like adaptive mindset, cognitive and metacognitive habits, adaptive problem-solving, as well as teacher-to-teacher collaborative learning and coaching.